The tree is an important data structure. It has a parent and children relationship at various levels.

 Algorithm Inorder(tree) call inorder(left subtree) //recursion call Visit the root node of the tree call inorder(right subtree) // recursion call

 Example: If we find the inorder traversal of the above tree, it will be 7 1 3 4 5 6.

 If we apply the inorder traversal on binary search tree it will give numbers in ascending order.
 So the inorder traversal is used to find the numbers in increasing order for binary search tree.

-The left subtree and then right subtree will be traversed first.
+The left subtree and then the right subtree will be traversed first.
 After that, the root node will be visited.

-Algorithm Postorder(tree) call postorder(left subtree) // recursion call call postorder(right subtree) // recursion call Visit root node of the tree
+Algorithm Postorder(tree) call postorder(left subtree) // recursion call call postorder(right subtree) // recursion call Visit the root node of the tree

 Use of postorder traversal: